 The catch up funding is designed to ensure that students who have not achieved their potential at KS2 are not disadvantaged by this and are provided with the opportunity to ensure they have the same equality of opportunity as their peers by the time they leave compulsory education.
-The wider aims of the catch up funding include:-

 - To enable students from disadvantaged backgrounds to get to the top universities

 - To ensure that students from all backgrounds have an equal opportunity to be successful

 - To reduce the attainment gap between the highest and lowest achieving pupils nationally

 2019/20 Impact Report